hniska/csm-nso-lookup-package/README.md

 ### NSO

-Unpack the csm-lookup.tar.gz archive in the NSO packages folder.
+Copy the csm-lookup (it contains the NSO lookup package) folder to the NSO packages folder.
 Then compile it

 ```
 $> cd packages/csm-lookup/src